g302ge/tezos/docs/alpha/transaction_rollups.rst

 rollups in Tezos, characterized by the following principles:

 #.
 The semantics of the messages consists of the transfer of assets represented as Michelson tickets.
 #.
-The procedure to reject erroneous hashes allows for a short
+The procedure to reject erroneous hashes allows for a finality
-   finality period of 30 blocks.
+   period of 2000 blocks.
 #.
 They are implemented as part of the economic protocol of Tezos
    directly, not as smart contracts.